addyosmani/critical-path-css-demo/README.md

 # Select Bootstrap and say no to Modernizr & Sass
 ```

 You should now have a valid set of source files, including a `Gulpfile.js`.

 The first thing we're going to do is install the Critical module which can generate and inline your critical-path CSS for you.
-We'll also be using a Rename module.
+We'll also be using a Rename module, which we'll explain the need for shortly.

 These can be installed as follows:

 ```sh
 $ cd myapp